DWTechs/Passken-express.js/README.md

  * Express middleware function to decode and verify an access token from the Authorization header.
  *
  * This middleware extracts the JWT access token from the Authorization header, validates its format,
- * verifies its signature, and attaches the decoded token to the request body for use by subsequent
+ * verifies its signature, and attaches the decoded token to the request object for use by subsequent
  * middleware.
-It only processes requests that have `req.body.protected` set to true.
+It only processes requests that have `req.isProtected` set to true.
  *
- * @param {Request} req - The Express request object containing the Authorization header and body
+ * @param {Request} req - The Express request object containing the Authorization header
  * @param {Response} _res - The Express response object (not used in this function)
  * @param {NextFunction} next - The next middleware function to be called
  *